 Nacho's are so loved that they actually claim many more days such as the US National Nacho Day (6th November) and the International Nacho festival (October 13-15th).

-So we have plenty of excuses during the winter months to enjoy delicious nachos and loaded potato wedges or fries.
+So we have plenty of excuses during the winter months to enjoy delicious nachos and loaded potato wedges.

 Vegan loaded Black Bean Potato Wedges Fake-away

 It's easy to prepare these loaded potato wedges but there are also a few shortcuts that can be taken, such as choosing shop bought vegan guacamole and salsa.

 This recipe uses the nutritious and tasty humble potato to prepare a delicious fake-away or take-out at home.
 I love potatoes as they are just so inexpensive, versatile and you can make a delicious meal of them as the hero ingredient.

 To prepare these loaded wedges, firstly, the potatoes are sliced into wedge shapes, placed into a bowl, and mixed with garlic powder, onion powder, paprika, dried mixed herbs (or Italian seasoning) and salt.